Gigaspaces/xap-docs/site/content/xap120adm/network-unicast-discovery.markdown

 ```

 For troubleshooting purposes you should verify that the services (spaces, GSC, GSM, processing units etc.) print correct settings for the locators while they initialize.
 You can turn on the relevant logging if required.
-{{%/tip%}}

-# Configuring Jini Lookup Service Unicast Port
+# Unicast Port

 To change the lookup service listening port use the `com.sun.jini.reggie.initialUnicastDiscoveryPort` system property.
 The default value is the one assigned to the `com.gs.multicast.discoveryPort`.

-- Set the `XAP_LOOKUP_LOCATORS` system property in `<XAP Root>\bin\setenv.bat/sh` to match the port number you defined (in this case, `host:1234`).
+Set the `XAP_LOOKUP_LOCATORS` system property in `<XAP Root>\bin\setenv.bat/sh` to match the port number you defined (in this case, `host:1234`).
 That is required if you specify an explicit unicast/locators port, otherwise the service will use the default port if not set explicitly.

 {{%refer%}}
 For more information refer to [com.gs.multicast.discoveryPort system property](./network-lookup-service-configuration.html#Multicast Settings).
 {{%/refer%}}

-# Configuring lookup discovery intervals
+# Discovery Intervals

 When a lookup service fails and is brought back online, a client (such as a GSC, space or a client with a space proxy) needs to re-discover and federate again.
 In order to make that happen, Jini unicast discovery must retry connections to the remote lookup service.
 The default unicast retry protocol provides a graduating approach, increasing the amount of time to wait before the next discovery attempts are made - upon each invocation, eventually reaching a maximum time interval over which discovery is re-tried.
 In this way, the network is not flooded with unicast discovery requests referencing a lookup service that may not be available for quite some time (if ever).
 The default time to wait between unicast retry attempts are: